kubecost/docs/aws-amp-integration.md

 For more information, you can check AWS documentation at [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and learn more about AMP managed policy at [Identity-based policy examples for Amazon Managed Service for Prometheus](https://docs.aws.amazon.com/prometheus/latest/userguide/security_iam_id-based-policy-examples.html)

-### Configure Kubecost to use AMP as time series database.
+### Configure Kubecost to use AMP as a time series database.

-- If you use the default values as in this documentation, you can simply run this command to update Kubecost Helm release to use your AMP workspace as time series database.
+- If you use the default values as in this documentation, you can simply run this command to update Kubecost Helm release to use your AMP workspace as a time series database.

 ```bash
 helm upgrade -i kubecost \